 Horseshoe Bend is 5 miles southwest of the town of Page in Arizona.
 It is on the south bound side of Highway

 89 and 1.4 miles south of the junction of Highway 89 and Highway 98.
 It is 0.2 miles south of the Mile Marker

 545 on Highway 89.
 At that point, there is a roadside signboard of Horseshoe Bend Overlook and a short dirt

 road to go west into the parking lot for visitors of Horseshoe Bend Overlook as shown in the following photo.

-Map: Click here to see Google Map showing satellite view of location of Horseshoe Bend
+Map: Click here to see interactive Google Map showing satellite view of location of Horseshoe Bend

 This sign shows that condor is the largest with a wing span of nine and half feet, the next is the golden eagle

 with a wing span of seven feet and the third is the red-tailed hawk with a wing span of four feet.
 This sign is